VeryBigThings/funicular/README.md

 In the example below there is a pipe `merge-cmd-response` that ties together `new-dict-entry` command and a `related-entries` query.
 The command `new-dict-entry` inserts a new word into the database and the query `related-entries` finds all related entries and returns them in the same round trip to the server.

-The pipe function `merge-cmd-response` that is called in between the query and the command that just merges the command response into the input map of the query.
+The pipe function `merge-cmd-response` is called in between the query and the command and just merges the command response into the input map of the query.

 ```clojure
 (defn merge-cmd-response [{:keys [command] :as request}]